 The Parent Positions will also be eligible for reimbursement of a portion of session fees.
 The reimbursement amount will be calculated at the rate of one swimmer, in the group with the highest session fees.

-The reimbursement percentages will be determined by the role, time commitment involved, and Board of Director vote.
+The reimbursement percentages will be determined by the role, time commitment involved, and Board of Director vote, and Co-President approval as noted in Subsection 15 above.

 The following Parent Positions will be created which may be changed or modified as needed by the Board of Directors: